 POTENTIAL SIDE EFFECTS

-Some people get side effects when taking Truvada for PrEP.
+Some people get side effects when taking PrEP.
 Symptoms are usually mild and go away after the first month on PrEP.
 You might experience gas, bloating, softer or more frequent stools or nausea.

 If you experience symptoms related to your stomach, here are some things to try: